 What does curfew engagement look like?

-Youth Connection Centers will be activated on weekends and holidays starting Memorial Day weekend at:
+The City's Youth Connection Center will be activated on weekends and holidays starting Memorial Day weekend at:

 - CC Jackson Recreation Center, 4910 Park Heights Ave;